Skip to Main Content

 14. Retirement accounts

 Beyond fundamental expenses, such as food, housing and utilities, there is perhaps no more important line item in a budget than saving for retirement.
-There are several retirement account options, the most common of which are an employer-sponsored 401(k) or a self-funded IRA.
+There are several retirement account options, the most common of which are an employer-sponsored 401(k) and a self-funded IRA.
 Bankrate’s retirement calculator can help you figure out how much you need to save in a retirement account over time.

 15. Emergency fund